 Adding a healthy bit of competition is another great tip for women hunters to get excited about the sport.
 For example, you could head to the shooting range to practice your skills, and bring friends along to see who can hit the most accurately.
 A friendly shooting competition with my fiancé encourages me to get out and practice, which also improves my skills in the field and increases my chances of success.

-Find a Group of Female Hunters
+3. Find a Group of Female Hunters

-Involve the Kids
+5. Involve the Kids

 My dad passed on his passion for the outdoors to my brother and me at a young age through a variety of activities.
-My mom recognized our enjoyment and quickly wanted to tag along.
-Don’t have kids?
-Try a bird dog.
-Several friends of mine began upland bird and waterfowl hunting after seeing their pooch point or retrieve.
+My mom recognized our enjoyment and joined us, making hunting a great family experience for all.
+My final tip for women hunters is to make it a family affair.